 There are two ways people harbor resentments.

-- Holding onto it and not admitting their upset.
+Holding onto it and not admitting they’re upset.

 If you are holding onto resentments, find out why.